The bestest, ever everest, guacamole !

 Also, think about how you´re going to eat it – practically.

-So, mix, mash till smooth with a fork, or just smash – my favourite, which is why I loved the DIY mortar and pestle version.
+So, mix, mash till smooth with a fork, or just smash with a spoon or a potato masher.
+I love a mash or smash – my favourite, which is why I loved the DIY mortar and pestle version.

 It takes about 10 mins to prepare, serves 4 as a snack, or 2 if you’re greedy, and it ends up being your lunch !